agude/agude.github.io/_drafts/2020-06-30-machine_learning_deployment_shadow_mode.md

 {% include lead_image.html %}

 Deploying a machine learning product so that it can be used is essential to getting value out of it.
-But it is often one of the hardest parts of building the product.
+But it is one of the hardest parts of building the product.

-In this post I will focus on a small piece of deployment: _"How do I test my new model in production?"_ One answer, and a way I often deploy models to begin, is **shadow mode**.
+In this post I will focus on a small piece of deployment: _"How do I test my new model in production?"_ One answer, and a way I often deploy models to start, is **shadow mode**.

 If you're interested in a broader overview of building and deploying machine learning products, I highly recommend [Emmanuel Ameisen's][manu] book: